aaronpriven/Array-2D-pm/README.md

 ## CLASS METHODS

 - **new( _row\_ref_, _row\_ref_...)**
+- **new( _aoa\_ref_)**

     Returns a new Array::2D object.
 It accepts a list of array references as arguments, which become the rows of the object.

+    If it receives only one argument, and that argument is an array of arrays -- that is, a reference to an unblessed array, and in turn that array only contains references to unblessed arrays -- then the existing AoA structure is blessed into Array::2D.
+If you don't want it to bless the existing AoA structure, use `clone`.

+    If you think it's possible that the detect-an-AoA-structure could give a false positive (you want a new object that might have only one row, where each entry in that row is an reference to an unblessed array), use `Array::2D-`bless ( \[ @your\_rows \] )>.

 - **bless(_aoa\_ref_)**

-    Takes an existing non-object array of arrays and returns an Array::2D object.
-Returns the new object.
+    Takes an existing array of arrays and makes it into an Array::2D object.
+Returns the object.

-    Note that this blesses the original array, so any other references to this  data structures will become a reference to the object, too.
+    Note that this blesses the original array, so any other references to this data structure will become a reference to the object, too.

+    If the array of arrays is already an Array::2D object, it will do nothing but return it.
+If it's some other kind of object, it will throw an exception, as Perl doesn't allow the re-blessing of objects into other classes.

 - **new\_across($chunksize, _element_, _element_, ...)**